On this webpage, I share some data visualizations on the socio-economic dimensions of women’s football (soccer).

 Calculations: England has approximately 3 million amateurs in women's football (FA), compared to 345 players in the Women's Super League (SoccerDonna).
 The United States has approximately 14.1 million amateurs in women's football (For Soccer), compared to a maximum of 416 players in the National Women's Soccer League.
 Australia has 1,233,355 amateurs in women's football (ASC), compared to a maximum of 192 players in the A-League Women.

-Finally, as a keeper myself, I feel obligated to put a graph in here about goalkeeping.
+Finally, as a keeper, I feel obligated to put a graph in here about goalkeeping.

 Blog